-This June marks 60 years since my rabbinical ordination from Hebrew Union College-Jewish Institute of Religion.
-However, those six decades have not diminished my appreciation of the rabbinic mentors who symbolically escorted me to rabbinical school and upon whose shoulders I stand to this day.
+It has been over 60 years since I earned my rabbinical ordination from Hebrew Union College-Jewish Institute of Religion.
+However, those six decades have not diminished my appreciation of the rabbinic mentors who symbolically escorted me to rabbinical school and upon whose shoulders I stand.

-My journey began when I was a 6-year-old student at Temple Rodef Sholom in Pittsburgh during Sukkot 1940.
-While standing on the building’s front steps, Rabbi Solomon B. Freehof, the congregation’s senior rabbi, handed me a bright red apple to commemorate the fall harvest holiday.
+My journey began when I was six years old, a student at Temple Rodef Sholom in Pittsburgh during Sukkot 1940.
+While standing on the building’s front steps, Rabbi Solomon B. Freehof, the congregation’s senior rabbi, handed me a bright red apple to commemorate the fall holiday.

-I proudly took the rabbi’s gift home, where it was treated as a sacred object, sitting on our mantelpiece as long as nature would allow.
+I proudly took the rabbi’s gift home.
+It was treated as a sacred object, sitting on our mantelpiece for as long as nature would allow.

-The following year, my father was called to active Army duty and stationed at Fort Belvoir near Alexandria, VA, where we joined Temple Beth-El, the local Reform congregation.
-But Rabbi Freehof’s influence remained strong in our home, because Rodef Sholom regularly sent us printed texts of his sermons and book reviews.
+The following year, my father was called to active Army duty and stationed at Fort Belvoir near Alexandria, VA.
+We joined Temple Beth-El, the local Reform congregation.
+Even so, Rabbi Freehof’s influence remained strong in our home; Temple Rodef Sholom regularly sent us printed texts of his sermons and book reviews.

-Even as a youngster, I appreciated his beautifully crafted phrasing, his command of Jewish sources, and how his love of Shakespeare was woven into many of his writings -- and during the darkest days of World War II, Rodef Sholom’s rabbi always ended his sermons with realistic hope.
-His public book reviews attracted audiences of both Jews and Christians, numbering between 1,500 and 2,000.
+Even as a youngster, I appreciated his beautifully crafted phrasing, his command of Jewish sources, and how his love of Shakespeare was woven into many of his writings.
+During the darkest days of World War II, Rabbi Freehof always ended his sermons with realistic hope.
+His public book readings attracted audiences of both Jews and Christians, numbering between 1,500 and 2,000 people.

-Many years later, I visited Rabbi Freehof in his study and reminded him of the gift apple, and he gave me another gift: several old prayer books he had personally restored and rebound, and a Passover Haggadah published in Nazi Germany in the fateful year 1938.
+Many years later, I visited Rabbi Freehof and reminded him of the apple.
+He gave me another gift: several old prayer books he had personally restored and rebound, and a Passover Haggadah published in Nazi Germany in the fateful year 1938.

-Rabbi Freehof was a superb interpreter of Jewish responsa, offering rabbinic answers to questions that provided guidance about Jewish customs, liturgy, ceremonies, and the adaption of traditional values in the modern world.
-His mastery of the traditional texts allowed him to shape Reform Judaism to meet changing modern conditions, and he did so by asserting his teachings were “…not governance, but guidance.”
+Rabbi Freehof was a superb interpreter of Jewish responsum, offering rabbinic answers to questions that provided guidance about Jewish customs, liturgy, ceremonies, and the adaption of traditional values in the modern world.
+His mastery of traditional texts allowed him to shape Reform Judaism to meet modern challenges by asserting his teachings were “…not governance, but guidance.”

-His illustrious career included his serving as a Hebrew Union College professor, and as president of both the Central Conference of American Rabbis and the World Union for Progressive Judaism.
+His illustrious career included serving as a Hebrew Union College professor and president of both the Central Conference of American Rabbis and the World Union for Progressive Judaism.
 He died in 1990 at age 98.

-Here is the rabbinical legacy that Rabbi Freehof bequeathed to me: Always be meticulous in your preparations for public presentations whether written or oral.
+Here is the rabbinical legacy that Rabbi Freehof bequeathed to me: Always be meticulous in your preparations for public presentations.
 Take your audience seriously and never attempt to “wing it.”
-Offer authentic realistic hope to the Jewish people.
-And never underestimate the memory power of young children.
+Offer authentic realistic hope to the Jewish people, and never underestimate young children's powers of memory.

-Dr. Schiff was always impeccably dressed, ultra serious, and often humorless.
-He had a laser-like intellect and revered academic study, especially philosophy and biblical texts.
-Like Rabbi Freehof, he had been a military chaplain in WWI, but on the opposite side of the barricades.
+Doctor Schiff was always impeccably dressed, serious, and, often, humorless.
+He had a laser-like intellect and revered academic study — especially philosophy and biblical texts.

 My mischievous classmates and I were sometimes mean to our intimidating rabbi.
 During one class, as we chattered loudly, he exploded in anger and shouted, “Children, stop smooching!”
 Of course, he'd meant, “Stop schmoozing!”
 We burst out in laughter.